-- 1 CHOOSE Select Health Services Pty Ltd T/As West Australian Nursing Agency as the successful tenderer for Immunisation Services (Tender No. 026-04/05) in accordance with the schedule of rates as outlined in Attachment 1 to this Report - AUTHORISE the Acting Chief Executive Officer (A/CEO), on behalf of the City, to enter into a contract with Select Health Services Pty Ltd T/As West Australian Nursing Agency in accordance with their submitted tender, subject to any minor variations that may be agreed between the A/CEO and Select Health Services Pty Ltd T/As West Australian Nursing Agency; - DETERMINE that the contract is to be for an initial period of 12 months with an option to extend, subject to satisfactory annual performance reviews, for a further maximum period of 24 months, in 12 month increments, with the total term of the contract not to exceed 3 years.
+- 1 CHOOSE Select Health Services Pty Ltd T/As West Australian Nursing Agency as the successful tenderer for Immunisation Services (Tender No. 026-04/05) in accordance with the schedule of rates as outlined in Attachment 1 to Report CJ336-12/04; - 2 AUTHORISE the Acting Chief Executive Officer (A/CEO), on behalf of the City, to enter into a contract with Select Health Services Pty Ltd T/As West Australian Nursing Agency in accordance with their submitted tender, subject to any minor variations that may be agreed between the A/CEO and Select Health Services Pty Ltd T/As West Australian Nursing Agency; - 3 DETERMINE that the contract is to be for an initial period of 12 months with an option to extend, subject to satisfactory annual performance reviews, for a further maximum period of 24 months, in 12 month increments, with the total term of the contract not to exceed 3 years.

-To access this attachment on electronic document, click here: Attach27brf071204.pdf
+Appendix 27 refers To access this attachment on electronic document, click here: Attach27brf071204.pdf